tanzilalam23/CI_unit_test/README.md

-## This a unit test CI python practice proj using add and sub funstions
+## This a unit test CI python practice proj using add and sub function